Free AI Dungeon Master: Play D&D with AI for Free in 2026

 When upgrading makes sense

-• You want AI-generated images.
-Scene illustrations and character portraits are locked to paid tiers after the trial.
+- You want AI-generated images.
+Scene illustrations and character portraits are locked to paid tiers on the free plan.
 If visual atmosphere matters to you, this is the main upgrade motivator.

 When to stay free